 A highly competitive and ruthless situation in which people will do anything to succeed.

 “In the dog-eat-dog world of finance, it came as no surprise that she was downgraded when a younger associate came along.”

 Work like a dog

-Just like farm dogs work from dusk till down, a person who works like a dog, works very hard and perhaps not in the best conditions.
+Just like farm dogs work from dusk till dawn, a person who works like a dog works very hard and perhaps not in the best conditions.

 “My friend’s been working like a dog for months and is close to burn-out.”

 Some dogs may be loud and bark but far from being aggressive, they are in fact scared or inviting you to play.
 The same goes for people.
 If you say this about a person, it means that they are not really as hostile as they look.